-- Once we have details of your seller and their solicitors/conveyancer from your Estate Agent and the property particulars, we will write to the seller’s solicitor/conveyancer to confirm that they are instructed and request the draft contract.
-This should arrive with a pack that includes information on the property’s title held at the Land Registry, the property information / fittings & contents forms completed by the seller and the energy performance certificate (EPC) for the property along with any supporting documents, including safety certificates/guarantees or warrantees relating to any works done.
-If the property is leasehold a copy of the lease and details of the managing agent (if there is one) will also be included.
+- Once we have details of your seller and their solicitors/conveyancer from your Estate Agent and the property particulars, we will write to them to confirm they have been formally instructed by your sellers, and to request the draft contract.
+The draft contract should arrive with a pack that includes information on the property’s title held at the Land Registry, the property information / fittings & contents forms completed by the seller and the energy performance certificate (EPC) for the property along with any supporting documents, including safety certificates/guarantees or warrantees relating to any works done.
+If the property is leasehold, a copy of the lease and details of the managing agent (if there is one) will also be included.

 Legal Work prior to Contracting to Buy

 - Once the contract pack has been received, your conveyancer will examine the draft contract documents and if necessary raise enquiries with the seller’s solicitor/conveyancer.
 You will be required to go through the standard forms that the seller has completed and let your conveyancer know if everything is as you expected, and if you have any enquiries you would like to raise with the sellers solicitors regarding the property.

 - If you are taking out a mortgage, your conveyancer will receive a copy of the offer and will check the correct mortgage amount has been offered, review the conditions on your behalf, and then report to you with their findings.